GravityKit/GravityView/readme.txt

 == Changelog ==

 = =
+* Added: Updates WordPress User profile when entry is updated when using GF User Registration Add-on
 * Fixed: Removed User Registration add-on validation when updating an entry
 * Fixed: Editing time fields wasn't displaying saved value
 * Fixed: Conflicts with the Date range search when search inputs are empty